In a module, the views

 In this topic, we will provide an HTML view making it easier for our users to see the custom queries and reports created in the tutorial earlier

 .
 Otherwise, users would need to access the query schema to find them.
 You could provide this in a wiki page created on the server, but our goal is to provide everything in the module itself.
 Here we will create an HTML view and an associated web part.

 Add an HTML Page

 Under the views/ directory, create a new file named dashboardDemo.html

 , and enter the following HTML:

-Note that .html view files must not
+While queries and report names may contain spaces, note that .html view files must not

-Use contextPath and containerPath
+Token Replacement: contextPath and containerPath

-Note the use of the <%=contextPath%> and <%=containerPath%> tokens in the URL's href attribute.
-These tokens will be replaced with the server's context path and the current container path respectively.
-For syntax details, see LabKey URLs
+In the HTML you pasted, notice the use of the <%=contextPath%> and <%=containerPath%> tokens in the URL's href attribute.
+Since the href in this case needs to be valid in various locations, we don't want to use a fixed path.
+Instead, these tokens will be replaced with the server's context path and the current container path respectively.

 Define a View Wrapper